oracle/python-oracledb/doc/src/api_manual/deprecations.rst

 .. list-table-with-summary:: Deprecated in python-oracledb 2.0
     :header-rows: 1
     :class: wy-table-responsive
     :summary: The first column, Name, displays the deprecated feature.
-The second column, Comments, includes information about the deprecatation and what replacement to use, if applicable.
+The second column, Comments, includes information about the deprecation and the replacement to use, if applicable.
     :name: _deprecations_2_0

     * - Name